IOI Corporation Bhd

 -

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company has also published this commitment independently.
+The company also reports its own commitment to the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP").

 -